- Best Tow Behind Sprayers Picks (Updated List)

 - Make sure you avoid using aluminum, galvanized or steel tanks.

-- When using your fertilizers, weed killers or pesticides, there are some chemicals which may react with these materials.
+- When using your fertilizers, weed killers or pesticides, there are some chemicals that may react with these materials.
 And this will lead to rust and corrosion inside the tank as well as reduce the effect of the pesticide.

 If you want to become a tow behind sprayer homeowner, then you should consider the area you have to spray on.
 Tank capacities vary with different brands on the market from 13 to more than 25 gallons, so calculate your total acreage if you don’t want to end up with a solution in your tank after doing the gardening.